Debt Help Canada

 You’ve seen the ads on TV on billboards and on the radio.
 What exactly is it and how does it work?
 Credit Counselling is a debt repayment program where you pay back every cent you owe your creditors at a fixed interest rate with one monthly payment.
 Credit Counsellors work with creditors to negotiate better terms on your behalf.
 Credit counselling has long standing relationship with some creditors (but not all).
 On example of a creditor that they cannot include is the CRA.
 Be sure that you know which creditors are included.
 These options typically affect your credit at an R7 and are not legally binding on creditors.
 So if for some reason a creditor changes their mind, there is no legal way to stop their further actions.

 Many people have heard of Bankruptcy, but most people do not know the alternative to it which is Consumer Proposal.
 A Consumer Proposal allows you to pay back only a per cent of what you owe with no interest.
 Consumer Proposals in Canada can only be administered by Licensed Insolvency Trustees like Bromwich+Smith, who negotiate with your creditors based on your budget.
 When you sign your Consumer Proposal creditors are legally bound not to contact you and seize collection activities.
 Some benefits of a consumer proposal is that you can roll all your debt into one payment, zero interest, your payment never changes (even if you income goes up) and you can keep your assets (provided you can continue to make payments).
-The term of this program is typically 5 years and it affects credit as an R7.

 The most important thing when considering debt is to be your own advocate.
 Understand the options, ask questions and know the long-term affects for you and the family.